netty/netty-website/news/2021-03-31-release-day.md

 ## Netty/Incubator/Codec/Http3 0.0.3.Final released

-As stated above you are now be able to run the http3 codec on linux-aarch64 as well, but thats not all.
+As stated above you are now able to run the http3 codec on linux-aarch64 as well, but that's not all.
 This release also includes a few small bugfixes when it comes to handling CONNECT requests and push streams in general

 For more details about the included changes please check the [issue-tracker](https://github.com/netty/netty-incubator-codec-http3/milestone/3?closed=1)

 ## Netty/Incubator/Native/Transport/IOUring 0.0.5.Final released

 The new release of netty-incubator-transport-io_uring contains various interesting changes.
 First of we now use GCC10 when cross compile and so may be able to make use of LSE when you run on aarch64.
-Beside this this release also add support for UDP_GSO to increase the performance when sending datagrams over the wire.
+Beside this release also add support for UDP_GSO to increase the performance when sending datagrams over the wire.

 For more details about the included changes please check the [issue-tracker](https://github.com/netty/netty-incubator-transport-io_uring/milestone/5?closed=1)